pydio/pydio-doc-admin-guide/2_running_cells_in_production/1_os_specific_guides/7_AMI.md

   - `/opt/pydio/bin`: Pydio Cells binary
   - `/opt/pydio/conf`: Installation configuration files
 - `/var/cells`: The application working directory with: runtime configuration, logs, technical persistence and, by default, your data.

 If you provide an additional EBS volume when you launch the AMI (see installation instructions), it is automatically mounted at this location before install.

 ## Database

 A MySQL DB is the only hard requirement to run a Pydio Cells instance.

-As a convenience, the Pydio Cells AMI embbed an installed and configured MariaDB 10.2 server that is provided by the Amazon Linux 2 Lamp topic.
+As a convenience, the Pydio Cells AMI embbed an installed and configured MariaDB 10.2 server that is provided by the Amazon Linux 2 LAMP topic.

 There are 2 users `root` and `pydio`, all other configurations follow the `mysql_secure_installation` best practices.
 There is one default `cells` DB, on which the `pydio` user has all privileges.

 You might use this database during your test phase.
 Before going live, it is recommanded to either:

-- rather use an RDS instance
+- Rather use an RDS instance
-- change the passwords for both users
+- Change the passwords for both users

 _Hint: default mysql password for pydio user is `cells`, root user has no password_